-Tailor Basel Open Learning to your organisation’s needs with your logo, colours, font and content.
+Tailor Basel Open Learn to your organisation’s needs with your logo, colours, font and content.
 At the same time, you can offer all self-paced eLearning courses available on Basel LEARN to your staff members for free.

 Costs are low, as you’ll be taking advantage of open-source software and the training expertise of the Basel Institute.
 Plus, your fully functional learning management system can be set up in minutes and available to your organisation in a few days.

-Basel Open Learning is customisable to your design and needs.
+Basel Open Learn is customisable to your design and needs.
 You are in control of your platform: Subscribe staff members of your organisation, enroll them in courses and assess their learning progress.
 Create your own courses to support your professional development programme.
 You can import and export courses, users and progress at any time.